Summary

 }

-For this input datatype, you would provide the name of the search domain to associate the dashboard, a list of widgets to include in the dashboard, any filters and labels, and a few other factors.
+For the input, you would provide the name of the search domain to associate the dashboard, a list of widgets to include in the dashboard, any filters and labels, and a few other factors.
 These are listed and explained, along with other parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription